svstanev/node-di-container/README.md

 #### Values
 Values can be any valid JavaScript object and are resolved to the value they are registered with:

 ```
 container.value('myVal', 123);
 ```

 #### Services
-Services a defined by a constructor function.
+Services are defined by a constructor function.
 This dependency resolves to the result of the contsructor function.
 The function may have dependencies that will be resolved on invocation.
 ```
 container.service('myService', MyService);
 ```